siewmoi/smkhorPrivateRepo/README.md

 ## Important note

-This sample redacts text by replacing each letter with an asterisk.
+This sample redacts text by replacing each <u>letter with an asterisk</u>.
 The _layout is not preserve_ as such.
 No measurement and calculation is done to determine font, size, or formatting of each letter.

 ## Prerequisites